HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 Configuring the Azure Key Vault:
 1. In the Azure portal, search for **Key Vault** and click **+ Add** to create a new key vault.
-    1. Select the same resource group as your storage account from [section 4](#4-deploying-azure-storage-account) or create a new one.
-    2. Select the desired region of the deployment.
+    1. Select the desired region of the deployment.
-    3. Click next to go to the Access policy page.
+    2. Click next to go to the Access policy page.
-    4. Click **+ Add Access Policy**.
+    3. Click **+ Add Access Policy**.
         1. Under **Configure from template** select **Secret Management**.
         2. Under **Select principal** click on **None selected**.
         3. Find the application from [section 3](#3-connect-azure-to-cloud-access-manager) and click **Select**.
 The ID underneath should match the Client ID/Application ID you saved from earlier.